skin checks for skin cancer

-- Apply a broad spectrum (UVA/UVB) sunscreen with an SPF (UVB protection) of at least 30 and good UVA protection.
-Apply this at least 30 minutes before going outside.
+- Apply a broad spectrum (UVA/UVB) sunscreen with an SPF (UVB protection) of at least 30 and good UVA protection at least 30 minutes before going outside.
 Be sure to reapply every two hours, especially after swimming or sweating.

 - Zinc is my favorite sunscreen ingredient.
 It is a physical sunscreen – reflecting light instead of chemically reacting with UV rays.

 - Keep newborns out of the sun and apply sunscreen to babies over the age of six months.

 - Do self-skin exams every month, and see your physician every year for a professional skin exam.

 - Consider taking an over-the-counter supplement called Heliocare (Polypodium leucotomos) on days that you are going to be getting prolonged sun exposure.
 This water-soluble antioxidant made from a fern extract acts within 30 minutes of ingestion to help protect your skin cells from DNA damage from the sun.
 It is NOT a replacement for sunscreen and/or sun avoidance.

 Throughout the year, you should examine your skin head-to-toe once a month.
 Self-exams can help you identify potential skin cancers early, when they can almost always be completely cured.
 When checking your skin, follow the ABCDE method and look for the following things when checking moles or spots: